xioren/ImageGoblin/README.md

   goblin https://website.com/uploads/image_#01#.jpg --timeout 10 --delay 3
   ```

-  the program will then iterate through and download all images it can find with that url structure on the server. if you pass the string _iter_ to the filename argument (literally: --filename iter), the iterable will be used as the filename.
+  the program will then iterate through and download all images it can find with that url structure on the server.

   * https://website.com/uploads/image_01.jpg
   * https://website.com/uploads/image_02.jpg